 During the Age of Exploration and adventure travel, the countries of Europe began the quest to explore and settle in new worlds.
-During this time period, explorers found the areas of North and Central America and were determined to establish settlements and claim the area for the mother country.
+During this period, explorers found the areas of North and Central America and were determined to establish settlements and claim the area for the mother country.
 Starting in the early 1600’s, colonists began to establish foundations in the new land.
 The settlements were primarily in three areas of the new world: New England Colonies, Middle Colonies, and the Southern Colonies.

 As time progressed in the 1700’s, the British tightened control over the colonists and began to increase the laws and taxation of the population.
-These laws such as the Sugar Act and the Stamp Act were put into place to stop the colonists from forming their own country.
+These laws such as the Sugar Act and the Stamp Act were put in place to stop the colonists from forming their own country.
 Despite the tightening of the legislation and rules, the residents of the colonies looked for independence from England.

 On July 4, 1776, representatives of the thirteen colonies got together and signed the Declaration of Independence, which proclaimed their independence from Britain.
 This led to the American Revolution where the colonies fought the British for control of the land.
-Eventually, the colonists forced the British to surrender control, and a new country – the United States of American – was formed.
+Eventually, the colonists forced the British to surrender power, and a new country – the United States of American – was formed.